Lakr233/BBackupp/README.md

 - [x] Receive notifications throughout the backup process.
 - [x] Includes a simple alive checker via GET request.

-## Partial Open Source Notice
+## ~~Partial Open Source Notice~~

-Starting from version 2.0, certain components are not included in the open-source repository:
+~~Starting from version 2.0, certain components are not included in the open-source repository:~~

-- Code interfacing with the App Store API.
+- ~~Code interfacing with the App Store API.~~
-- User interface components.
+- ~~User interface components.~~
-- MuxProxy related code.
+- ~~MuxProxy related code.~~
-- Assets.xcassets
+- ~~Assets.xcassets~~

-To build your own BBackupp, you'll need to develop a custom user interface and exclude the features listed above.
+~~To build your own BBackupp, you'll need to develop a custom user interface and exclude the features listed above.~~

+BBackupp v2.0 is now fully open-source.
+You can build your own version with the included source code.
+Please refer to the [License](./LICENSE) for more information.

+**I am unable to provide ongoing maintenance for this code due to time constraints.
+Therefore I made the decision to open-source it.**

+**It is unlikely that I will be able to provide support or update the code in the future.**

 ## MuxProxy